ibexa/documentation-developer/docs/getting_started/bundles_starter_pack.md

 # Bundles starter pack

 eZ Platform application is a collection of bundles, similar to Symfony where ["everything is a bundle"](http://symfony.com/doc/current/book/bundles.html).
-Bundles listed below are useful additions to your clean eZ installation by using them you can improve your Platform usage.
+Bundles listed below are useful additions to your clean eZ Platform installation.
+By using them you can improve your Platform usage.

-For more information about eZ bundle structure checkout:
+For more information about eZ Platform bundle structure check out:

 - [Bundle section](../guide/bundles.md) in our Guide.
 - List of [external bundles](https://ezplatform.com/Bundles) compatible with eZ Platform.